x1nx3r/pola/README_v1.md

 ## 1. Project Overview

-This project implements a state-of-the-art computer vision pipeline for classifying images of **Pisang Raja (King Banana)** from the "Pola" dataset.
+This project implements a state-of-the-art computer vision pipeline for classifying images of **Pisang Ambon** from the "Pola" dataset.
 The primary objective is to accurately categorize images into their respective ripening stages by leveraging high-dimensional feature extraction, supervised dimensionality reduction, and robust classification algorithms.

 The core innovation of this pipeline is the transition from a standard 10-component analysis to an optimized **9-component Neighborhood Components Analysis (NCA)**, which has been empirically proven to maximize classification accuracy (81.86%).